+FORESTRY: Any use directly related to the growing and harvesting of forest products.
 GROUP HOME: Any residential facility operating under a license or registration granted or recognized by a state agency, that serves not more than eight unrelated persons, who have a handicap or disability as defined in 9 V.S.A. § 4501, and who live together as a single housekeeping unit.
-In addition to room, board and supervision, residents of a group home may receive other services at the group home meeting their health, developmental or educational needs.
+In addition to room, board and supervision, residents of a group home may receive other services at the group home meeting their health, developmental or educational needs

-HEIGHT: The vertical distance of a structure measured from the lowest point of the existing grade, as measured from a reference point to the highest point of the proposed structure.
+HEIGHT: The vertical distance of a structure measured from the average elevation of the finished grade surrounding the structure to the highest point of the structure.